alex94s/ithaka/docs/README.md

 The framework relies on the following components to operate as intended:

 1. **Python Environment**:
-   - Ensure all dependent packages are installed (`requirements.txt`).
+   - Ensure all dependent packages are installed.
 2. **Database**:
    - A MySQL database with set environment variables for database credentials.
 3. **Interactive Brokers Account**: